PavlidisLab/Gemma/index.md

   + You can read about the full **[data curation process here](curation.md)**.
 - Support for a variety of expression technologies, including Affymetrix, Illumina and other oligonucleotide arrays, one channel and ratiometric cDNA arrays and RNA-seq data.
 - Manual and automated annotation of datasets, that enhance usability of data.
+- Contains *Phenocarta*, which consolidates information on genes and phenotypes across multiple resources and allows tracking and exploring of the associations.
 - Access through the [Gemma website](https://gemma.msl.ubc.ca) provides a graphical interface for easy access.
 - Access through [RESTful web services](https://gemma.msl.ubc.ca/resources/restapidocs/) allows incorporation of data and computational capabilities of Gemma with any other software.
 - Registration is optional, and unregistered users can access all public data.